 From one-on-one career advising to constructing resumes and cover letters, the Career Center can help veterans effectively translate their skills to yield success in the civilian job market.

 Located in the first floor of the SEAY Building, the Career Center introduces students to a wealth of resources and access to internships, alumni mentors, and job leads, helping each student pinpoint their career interests and secure opportunities suited to their interests, values, and skill sets.

-Students can make appointments to meet with a Career Counselor.
+Check out this page to prepare yourself for an appointment with a career counselor.
 The Career Center also offers “quick stop” resume review drop-in hours every 1st Monday and 3rd Thursday of the month from 3pm – 4pm